 The Royal Academy of History has developed the electronic edition of the Dictionary as an open-source digital environment to connect historical-biographical interests.
-Not only is the network of institutions and people that have participated in the Spanish Biographical Dictionary project have access to it, but it can also be extended to the general public who would have the option of accessing cultural content online while contributing to the improvement of the project through their comments and contributions generating a syndication of contents.
+Not only is the network of institutions and people that have participated in the Spanish Biographical Dictionary project have access to it, but it can also be extended to the general public who would have the option of accessing cultural content online while contributing to the improvement of the project through their comments and contributions generating syndication of contents.

 The main objective of the Electronic Biographical Dictionary is to create a cultural and social network around historical-biographical contents that are linked to all the territories that have been part, throughout the History, of the Spanish Administration.
-The first contribution of the electronic publication includes biographical data of the more than 40,000 characters.
-For each of them, their places, geographical areas and dates of birth and death, as well as the disciplinary areas in which they stood out, are provided.
+The first contribution of the electronic publication includes biographical data of more than 40,000 characters.
+For each of them, their places, geographical areas, and dates of birth and death, as well as the disciplinary areas in which they stood out, are provided.

 In addition to the alphabetical location, a search is allowed for the label that exploits both the name and surnames and the pseudonyms, nicknames or titles of nobility by which the character can be known.
 From each of these secondary entries, it is sent to the main one, whose data can be exported in text format.